StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ### SDK

-The SDK allows you to install your own applications that run on the Toolbox.
+The SDK allows you to install custom applications that run on the Toolbox.

 - GUI Application: build a customized test and/or flash programming application for production
-- web application: create your own embedded web application.
-Use the fully open-source `toolbox-web-app` as a starting point
 - flash/trace delegate: add support for a UART or I2C serial bootloader protocol

 The SDK includes high-level C++ APIs for: